ShawnMcCool/tetris/README.md

 ### Todo

 - tetris notification: reward the player with a notification when they clear a tetris (4 lines at once)
-- hard drop: drop a tetrimino from the current position directly into lock down by tapping 'up'
-- scoring
 - soft drop: increase the speed at which a tetrimino falls by holding 'down'
 - lock down delay: extra time given to the player to rotate the piece before it's permanently snapped into place
 - wall kick